 Language Arts: Seventh grade language arts starts out with a lively poetry unit which includes analyzing, writing, and selecting poetry, culminating in a poetry anthology project.
-In addition to grammar and independent reading requirements, highlights for the course include a short story unit, in which students will read and analyze various science fiction short stories and culminates with the students writing their own science fiction stories.
+In addition to grammar and independent reading requirements, highlights for the course include a short story unit, in which students will read and analyze various science fiction short stories and write their own.
 Students will also participate in an argumentative writing unit, in which they will learn to effectively formulate and articulate an argument which includes opposing viewpoints.
 Students will learn to make connections between various stories through a common theme of “heroism” via a unit that centers around CommonLit readings.
 Students will also participate in literature circles, in which they will read coming-of-age novels in groups and discuss the book in sections together.

-Art: Seventh Grade students receive one or two (student choice) minutes of art instruction each week.
+Art: Seventh Grade students receive fifty minutes of art instruction each week.
 Students are encouraged to explore personal meaning in their art.
 Students create with the Principles of Design as a main focus and guideline.
 Students will continue to develop their artistic craft making it more personal and refining previously learned skills.

 Extra opportunity for 7th and 8th grade students: In 7th and 8th grade, students have one 'specials choice' period where they are able to select from options that include classes include Art (clay, painting, etc.), Music (ukulele, film music, etc.) and PE (competitive sports, individuals sports, etc.).
 This allows students to take an extra class in an area of interest to them.